erich666/McUsd/model/README.md

 # McUsd Test Model

+*IMPORTANT:* This McUsd model and the normals test model are now part of the [ASWF USD assets repository](https://github.com/usd-wg/assets).
+Find the updated version of this model in [here](https://github.com/usd-wg/assets/tree/main/full_assets/McUsd) and the normals test in [here](https://github.com/usd-wg/assets/tree/main/test_assets/NormalsTextureBiasAndScale).
+I will leave this old version of the model and page available here, but will not update it.

 Go to the [main page](https://github.com/erich666/McUsd) for an explanation and renderings of this simple USD test scene.

 The files in this directory include: